Large Sets with Small Injective Projections: Dimension and measure computations for

-this is option (1) in Theorem \ref{thm:linesubspaces}.
-Separately, we will argue in Subsection \ref{subsec:thm1option2} that for $t\in(0,1]$, the $t$-dimensional Hausdorff measure of $\pi_\ell(\Gamma)$ is zero provided that for large enough $k$, the ratio $a_k/n_k$ satisfies the following inequality,
+this is option (1) in Theorem \ref{thm:linesubspaces}, as well as property \ref{item:pm_limit} of Lemma \ref{lem:the_BETTER_sequences_exist}.
+Separately, we will argue in Subsection \ref{subsec:thm1option2} that for $t\in(0,1]$, the $t$-dimensional Hausdorff measure of $\pi_\ell(\Gamma)$ is zero provided that for sufficiently large $k$, the ratio $a_k/n_k$ satisfies the following inequality,

-which is option (2) in Theorem \ref{thm:linesubspaces}.
+which is option (2) in Theorem \ref{thm:linesubspaces}, as well as property \ref{item:pm_limit} of Lemma \ref{lem:the_BETTER_sequences_exist}.
 Observe that these conditions are not compatible, hence for $t\in(0,1)$ we cannot guarantee both (1) and (2) in Theorem \ref{thm:linesubspaces}.

-Note that for $t=0$, we have that \eqref{eq:MDPconvergencecondition} implies that $n_k-a_k\ge n_k/k$.
-Thus in the $t=0$ case $n_k-a_k$ is as large as we want if $n_k$ is large enough.
-On the other hand, this clearly holds also when $t>0$ since $a_k/n_k\to 1-t$.
-Therefore in Lemma~\ref{lem:mkcomputation} it is enough that $n_k$ grows fast enough.